InaccessibleCardinal/some-comps/dayone.md

     };
 }
 ```
-That is, `withEvent` is a `function that returns a function of an element`, which in turn puts an event listener that element and returns the element.
+That is, `withEvent` is a `function that returns a function of an element`, which in turn puts an event listener on that element and returns the element.
 We used it like this:
 ```
 withEvents('click', handler)(myElement)
 //withEvents('click', handler) returns a function of an element